 Over 3,600 companies from 150 countries around the globe come to participate, offering the best technology this world has to offer!
 Last year during International CES 2015, developers unfolded wearables such as the Apple Watch and Martian-powered Guest watches.

-Among the several new developments revealed in the International CES this year, ZPower and Samsung released new innovations for the hearing aid technology consumer market.
+Among the several new developments revealed at the International CES this year, ZPower and Samsung released new innovations for the hearing aid technology consumer market.

 Hearing Aid Rechargeable Systems and Wearables

-Although many smart phones and computers utilize lithium-ion batteries, small batteries are not able to preform efficiently with a lithium-ion composition.
-ZPower’s rechargeable battery, made from silver-zinc rather than lithium or the less-durable nickel-metal hydride of past batteries, is capable of delivering 24 hours worth of battery power after charging.
+Although many smartphones and computers utilize lithium-ion batteries, small batteries are not able to perform efficiently with a lithium-ion composition.
+ZPower’s rechargeable battery, made from silver-zinc rather than lithium or the less-durable nickel-metal hydride of past batteries, is capable of delivering 24 hours’ worth of battery power after charging.

 Batteries can be charged overnight and don’t have to be removed during charging.
 An additional feature of these rechargeable batteries is their compatibility with various types of hearing aids.

 During the 2016 International CES Samsung released TipTalk, wearable in the form of a smart watchband.
 Created from the Innomdle Lab, this highly developed wearable functions by using a small microphone and bone conduction to relay sound.

 Users can press their fingers to their ears and actually hear incoming phone calls!

 As the International Consumer Electronics Show continues for another year, consumers will have even more options as thousands of innovators from several countries work together to maximize the efficiency of hearing aid technology.

 Stay tuned until the next CES show in 2017!